 B. Summary of the Regulatory Analysis

-This regulation applies to all mechanical work in the state.
+This regulation applies to the design and installation of fuel gas systems and gas fired appliances in the state.
 All 39 municipalities, DLT licensed professionals, builders and construction industry, design professionals, homeowners, property owners, and business owners.